ActionFPS/blacklist/README.md

 ## How long does it take to reload the blacklist?

-However long it takes the AC server to reload it + time taken to update the file (which is immediate)
+At most one minute (server re-reads the blacklist every minute) + time taken to update the file (which is immediate)